snappizz/engraving-challenges/meta/README.md

 out [Git Workflows](git-workflow.md) to see how to set up your system.
 If you have never used Git you still can participate, but with some complications and the need for personal assistance.

+The [general rules](general-rules.md) are intended as a guideline for the order or operation when working on an assignment.
+It is important to adhere to them so we can reliably compare the progress of the different programs.
+If that structure significantly comes across what is useful with your tool then you should take this as an opportunity to discuss the differences in workflows.
+(Of course you won't be forced then to use an unusable workflow.)